Looking for an Experienced B2B Copywriter? You’re in the Right Place.

 I’ve been working with written digital media for the better part of a decade, but have operated Obsidian since its inception in late 2014.

 Through Obsidian, I’ve had the opportunity to write for digital marketing behemoths Yell Ltd, software boffins FIVE CRM, scores of small businesses and a multitude of marketing agencies up and down the UK.
-I specialise in B2B copy and content writing, but also have ample experience in writing for private consumers too.
+I specialise in B2B copy and content writing, but also have ample experience in writing copy that appeals to private consumers too.
 I love the logical and straightforward nature of writing for businesses, but at the end of the day all copy needs to be read by a human in order to get a sale.

 I provide appealing web copywriting, informative blog posts, and skilled consultancy that puts your brand on a pedestal.
 I write in a way that’s easy to follow and smooth to read, with every word playing a part in selling you as a company.